cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

   3. a way to retrieve the current value,
   4. a way to exit the loop.
 - It is important to understand how to manually loop over collections with nothing more than these four tools.
-- Methods can be useful, but they shouldn’t be used as a crutch.
+- Methods can be useful, but they shouldn't be used as a crutch.

 ## Introduction to PEDAC Process